MyNiuuu/AniCrafter/README.md

 ## TL;DR

-We leverage "3DGS Avatar + Background Video" as guidance for the video diffusion model to insert and animate anyone into any scene following given motion sequence.
+> We leverage **"3DGS Avatar + Background Video"** as guidance for the video diffusion model to **insert and animate anyone into any scene following given motion sequence**.

 <div align="center">
   <h3>